 To summarize retrieved data, use the lower pane of the query editor to create an aggregate row.
 An aggregate row is a single row that combines the data from a group of rows when those rows share one or more column values.
+BIRT

-BIRT Spreadsheet Designer uses a SQL aggregate function to aggregate row data.
+Spreadsheet Designer uses a SQL aggregate function to aggregate row data.
 The SQL aggregate function displays only the total value for that data field.
 For example, you can group all rows for a particular customer and apply a SQL aggregate function to a field to display the total value of that customer's orders.
 As you create an aggregate expression, BIRT Spreadsheet Designer adds it to the SELECT clause of the SQL SELECT statement.

-Table 4-3 describes the functions that are available for aggregate expressions.
-A field's data type determines which aggregate expressions you can use for the field.
+Table 4-3 describes available functions for aggregate expressions.
+The data type of a field determines which aggregate expressions the field supports.
 For example, you cannot use avg for a text field.
 You cannot use an aggregate expression if the query uses an asterisk () to import all the fields from a table.